 Although OTN uses SDH/SONET at the lower levels, the product supports all layer 2/3 packet protocols to build proper private networks.

 OTN comes with a rich set of interface cards which allow users to connect any kind of traditional, peripheral equipment easily.
-This makes OTN the perfect system to migrate applications to IP whenever the time is right.
-Vast investments from the past are preserved and risks are reduced to a minimum.

 An OTN network consist of nodes interconnected by fibre.
 The nodes, housing the interface cards, are connected in a physical ring topology.
 The dual ring structure guarantees sub 50 msec reconfigurations.
 Rings can be interconnected and the whole network is managed by a single, user-friendly network management system called OMS.